-Raw milk accounts for approximately 1%-3% of all milk sales in the U.S. while it is responsible for 97%-99% of all milk-related outbreaks of food-borne illness.
-In the past five years, there have been 51 outbreaks due to raw milk consumption reported to the Centers for Disease Control.
-These outbreaks have made 710 people ill and hospitalized more than 30, including six children who suffered kidney failure.
+Raw milk accounts for approximately 1%-3% of all milk sales in the United States. while it is responsible for 97%-99% of all milk-related outbreaks of food-borne illness.
+From 2005-2014, there were 84 outbreaks due to raw milk consumption reported to the Centers for Disease Control (CDC).
+These outbreaks made 1,185 people ill and hospitalized more than 60, including seven children who suffered kidney failure.
 The cost of an outbreak can include medical bills as high as \$1 million and public health staff can spend more than 250 hours (average) investigating an illness outbreak related to raw milk.
-Also, according to the Centers for Disease Control, outbreaks related to raw milk occur 150 times more often than outbreaks associated with pasteurized milk.
+Also, according to CDC, outbreaks related to raw milk occur 150 times more often than outbreaks associated with pasteurized milk.
 Pasteurization is the process of heating raw milk to 161° F for 20 seconds to kill any disease-causing bacteria that may be present to prevent illness, especially in children.
 The Legislature should continue to firmly support pasteurization of milk to protect the health of our citizens.